Other Types

 Tubular Carcinoma

 Making up about 2% of all breast cancer diagnosis, tubular carcinoma cells have a distinctive tubular structure when viewed under a microscope.
 It is usually found through a mammogram and is a collection of cells that can feel like a spongy area of breast tissue rather than a lump.
+This type of breast cancer is known for being slow growing and is usually associated with DCIS.
 Typically this type of breast cancer is found in women aged 50 and above and usually responds well to hormone therapy.

 Mucinous Carcinoma (Colloid)